Health care has discovered the power of turning patients into partners by embracing patient-centered care.

 Nurse leaders play an important role in implementing patient-centered care models in every type of clinical setting, from hospitals to nursing homes.
 With the right leadership skills and advanced practice expertise, they can effectively shape the policies and procedures in their facilities.

 Aspiring nurse leaders can prepare themselves to pursue their professional goals by earning a DNP.
 Regis College offers a comprehensive program that trains future nurse leaders, deepening their knowledge of patient care, research methods, and policies and procedures.
-Learn more about how an online MSN to Doctor of Nursing Practice from Regis College prepares nurses to become leaders in their fields.
+Learn more about how an MSN to DNP online program from Regis College prepares nurses to become leaders in their fields.